-The rapid technological changes that have been taking place since the start of the 21st century have transformed many industries – from manufacturing and inventory management to marketing and sales.
+The rapid technological changes that have been taking place since the start of the 21st century have transformed many industries – from manufacturing and inventory management to marketing and sales, non more than B2B inbound sales.

 In marketing, this digital transformation has had one significant effect: the consumer is no longer a naive individual that consumes the content that the brands serve them.
 Today’s consumers can make much more informed decisions by leveraging research and comparing products online.